 Saint Patrick, The Beloved Patron Saint of

 Each year we celebrate the life and death of the patron saint of Ireland for the sake of celebrating a man most people know very little about.
-What we do know - or think we
+What we do know - or think we know - is based on half-facts that are few and far between.

 The details about Saint Patrick's life that we assume to be true comes from two writings by Patrick himself (well, probably written by Patrick).
 These writings are called, "The Autobiographical Confession" and the "Indignant Letter".
 "The Indignant Letter was a letter written to a man involved in the slave trading by the name of Coroticus.